-In 2019, three Ohio legislators will receive The Center for Community Solutions’ Award for Public Service in Honor of John A. Begala for their efforts to address maternal health issues!
+In 2019, three Ohio legislators received The Center for Community Solutions’ Award for Public Service in Honor of John A. Begala for their efforts to address maternal health issues!

-Representative Janine R. Boyd (D-Cleveland Heights), Representative Stephanie D. Howse (D-Cleveland) and Minority Leader Emilia Strong Sykes (D-Akron) will be honored in Cleveland on Friday, October 25.
-Boyd and Howse will also participate in a panel discussion moderated by Sarah Buduson, News 5 Cleveland Investigative Reporter, at The Celebration of Human Services on Friday, October 25, 2019!
+Representative Janine R. Boyd (D-Cleveland Heights), Representative Stephanie D. Howse (D-Cleveland) and Minority Leader Emilia Strong Sykes (D-Akron) were honored in Cleveland on Friday, October 25.
+Boyd and Howse also participated in a panel discussion moderated by Sarah Buduson, News 5 Cleveland Investigative Reporter.

 The three legislators have worked tirelessly on the issues of infant and maternal mortality with the goal of empowering mothers, strengthening families and, thereby, building stronger communities across the state.
 Boyd and Howse are co-chairs of the Black Maternal Health Caucus, and issues affecting girls and women are at the forefront of Sykes’ policy agenda.

 The Center for Community Solutions Award for Public Service in Honor of John A. Begala was established in 2015 to honor those who have shown a great commitment to public service, especially as it relates to improving health and human services in Ohio.

 2015: Sen. Shannon Jones (R-7) and Sen. Charleta Tavares (D-15) were honored for their bipartisan work on addressing the state’s unacceptably high infant mortality rate